 Collaborative project, April 2013

-A team of young creatives from Fabrica on a mission to capture the places, people and creativity of prominent events and festivals around the world.
-Through spontaneous process, dialogue and documentation, the aim is to deliver an exhibition and catalogue that encapsulates the experience, generated purely from content collected within the chosen event.
-The Unofficial Report acts as a library in progress, providing an honest representation of each chosen event.
+A team of young designers on a mission to capture the places, people and creativity of prominent events and festivals around the world.
+Through spontaneous process, dialogue and documentation, the aim is to deliver a live output, such as an exhibition, a catalogue, etc. that encapsulates the experience, generated purely from content collected within the chosen event.
 The first edition happened in April in the Milan Design Week, at OCA Fuorisalone Zona Tortona.

 Colors #84 – Apocalypse